 Or rather, my pair is now here.

-Fortunately Drew at Salewa in Boulder was able to locate the only pair in my size available for sale anywhere in the U.S., and Bob at The Elephant’s Perch (“people powered sports specialists”) thus had a pair to sell to me.
+Fortunately Salewa in Boulder, Colorado was able to locate the only pair in my size available for sale anywhere in the U.S., and Bob at The Elephant’s Perch (“people powered sports specialists”) thus had a pair to sell to me.

 Unlike other backcountry skiing gear, I feel compelled to justify buying such a boot.
 After all, the rando race circuit” in New England is hardly very well developed, and anyone who knows me well knows that I am far (far) from elite levels as a competitive athlete (either in terms of competitive drive or athleticism).